 Applicable Large Employers (ALEs) are defined as employers with 50 full-time employees for the current calendar year, including full-time equivalent employees, on average during the prior year.
 They must provide medical insurance and submit ACA Reports annually to employees and the IRS to avoid penalties.
 Employers who fail to comply with ACA may find themselves receiving a penalty letter from the IRS, which could include 226J, 227M, 5698, or 5699.
 To find out what the various letters include, please reference https://www.hrserviceinc.com/aca-reporting.

 When receiving an IRS ACA letter, you will need to respond quickly.
 ALEs have the burden of proof to the IRS that they offered Minimum Essential Coverage to 95% of their full-time employees.
 Determining a full-time employee count can be difficult.
 There are two methods available for determining full-time employee status – the monthly measurement method and the look-back measurement method.
 The monthly measurement method involves a month-to-month analysis of service hours.
 In contrast, in the look-back method, an employer “looks back” to previous service hours to determine full-time status for a future period.

 When facing the IRS, employers hold the burden of proof.
 Documentation is essential, and you need to know your rights.
 Every employer has a set of rights called “The Taxpayer Bill of Rights” they should be aware of when dealing with the IRS.
 Employers have the legal right to:

 • Provide additional documentation in response to formal or proposed IRS actions.

-• Have the IRS consider any supporting documentation.
+• Have them consider any supporting documentation.

-The IRS States you have the Right to:
+The IRS states you have the right to:

 Taxpayers have the right to know what is needed to be compliant with tax laws.